 Diverse Subject Selection

 Sargent is mostly known for his meticulous portraits, but he certainly did not limit himself to that subject.
 He painted everything from somber still lifes, intricate interior scenes, rigid architecture, to sweeping landscapes.
-I actually prefer his work outside of portraits; it appears more fresh and spontaneous.
-That is probably because he did not have to worry about upsetting the subject, like he did when he was doing portraits of important individuals.

 Fresh and Spontaneous Watercolors